 I don’t want to belabor that aspect because what we need to retain is the definition of made in the image of God.
 That image of God, that likeness of God.
 Humans have the same mental and physical capacities as God albeit on a much, much, much inferior level.
 This is a key to understanding our frail human existence in relation to All-Powerful God.

-This blog post is an excerpt from chapter 9.3 of the book Origin of the Universe.
+This blog post is an excerpt from chapter 1.3 of the book Origin of Humankind.

 Verify and corroborate this comparison of human attributes with God’s attributes.